 Gourevitch RA, Rose S, Crockett SD, Morris M, Carrell DS, Greer JB, Pai RK, Schoen RE, Mehrotra A. (2018).
 “Variation in Pathologist Classification of Colorectal Adenomas and Serrated Polyps.”
 Am J Gastroenterol.
 113(3):431-439.

-Gourevitch R, Desai S, Hicks AL, Hatfield LA, Chernew ME, Mehrotra A. “Who Uses a Price Transparency Tool?
+Gourevitch RA, Desai S, Hicks AL, Hatfield LA, Chernew ME, Mehrotra A. (2017).
+“Who Uses a Price Transparency Tool?
 Implications for Increasing Consumer Engagement.”
 INQUIRY: The Journal of Health Care Organization, Provision, and Financing.
 54:1-5.

 Sommers BD, Gourevitch R, Maylone B, Blendon RJ, Epstein AM.
 (2016).
 “Insurance Churning Rates for Low-Income Adults Under Health Reform: Lower Than Expected but Still Harmful for Many.”
 Health Affairs.
 35(10): 1816-1824.

 O’Malley AS, Draper K, Gourevitch R, Cross DA, Scholle SH.
 (2015).
 “Electronic Health Records and Support for Primary Care Teamwork.”
 J Am Med Inform Assoc.
 22(2):426-34.

 O’Malley AS, Gourevitch R, Draper K, Bond A, Tirodkar MA.
 (2015).
 “Overcoming Challenges to Teamwork in Patient-Centered Medical Homes: A Qualitative Study” J Gen Intern Med.
 30(2):182-192.